joshuamccluskey/city-explorer/README.md

 - Credit: Kevin Lamarca on collaboration on WRRC Design
 - Credit: Regan Hayes on Collaboration on WRRC
+- Credit: Chuck Altopiedi on Collaboration on WRRC

+## Lab 07

 ### Name of feature: 1 Setup Repo and API